-To satisfy the experiential learning requirement, a course should include: 1) a required minimum number of hours spent on the project, 2) a supervisor review from your course instructor or your project mentor, 3) a reflective writing that documents the process of completing the project, 4) a portfolio of documents or data produced, and 5) a summative report that documents the work completed and integrates that work into its academic or scholarly context.
+To satisfy the experiential learning requirement, a course should include: 1) a required minimum number of hours spent on the project, 2) a reflective writing that documents the process of completing the project, 3) a portfolio of documents or data produced, and 4) a summative report that documents the work completed and integrates that work into its academic or scholarly context.
+This work can be evaluated by your mentor or the course instructor.